oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 This information is required in the IP/MPLS planning process to properly assess the required network resources to meet the traffic demands in normal and failure scenarios.
 Network operators perform the capacity planning for their networks and run regular what-if scenarios analysis based on representations of the real network.
 Those what-if analysis and capacity planning processes require, among other information, a topological view (domains, nodes, links, network interconnection) of the deployed network.

-The standardization of an abstracted view of the IS-IS topology model as NorthBound Interface (NBI) of Software Defined Networking (SDN) controllers allows the inject this information into third party tools covering specialized cases.
+The standardization of an abstracted view of the IS-IS topology model as NorthBound Interface (NBI) of Software Defined Networking (SDN) controllers allows the unified query of the IS-IS topology in order to inject this information into third party tools covering specialized cases.

-The IS-IS topological model should export enough IS-IS information to permit these tools simulating the IP routing.
-By adding the traffic demand, ideally at the IP flow level, we can simulate the traffic growth and its effect on the routing.
+The IS-IS topological model should export enough IS-IS information to permit these tools to simulate the IP routing.
+By mapping the traffic demand, ideally at the IP flow level, to the topology, we can simulate the traffic growth, evaluating this way its effect on the routing and quality of service.
 That is, simulating how IP-level traffic demands would be forwarded, after IS-IS convergence is reached, and from there estimating, using appropriate mathematical models, related KPIs like the occupation in the links or end-to-end latencies.

 In summary, the network-wide view of the IS-IS topology enables multiple use cases:

-* Network design: verifying that the actual deployed IS-IS network conforms to the planned design
+* Network design: verifying that the actual deployed IS-IS network conforms to the planned design.
-+ Failure analysis.
-Systematic and massive test of the network under multiple simulated failure situations, evaluating the network fault tolerance properties, and using mathematical models to derive statistical network availability metrics.
++ Capacity planning.
+Dimensioning or redesign of the IP infrastructure to satisfy target KPI metrics under existing or forecasted traffic demands.
 + What-if analysis.
 Estimation of the network KPIs in modified network situations.
-For instance, failure situations, traffic anomaly situations, addition or deletion of new adjacencies, IGP weight reconfigurations.
+For instance, failure situations, traffic anomaly situations, addition or deletion of new adjacencies, IGP weight reconfigurations, etc.
-- Capacity planning.
-Dimensioning or redesign of the IP infrastructure to satisfy target KPI metrics under existing or forecasted traffic demands.
+- Failure analysis.
+Systematic and massive test of the network under multiple simulated failure situations, evaluating the network fault tolerance properties, and using mathematical models to derive statistical network availability metrics.

 ## Relationship with the IS-IS YANG Model